-Stick to early mornings and evenings walk: during the summer month, and also due to their short-nose and breathing difficulties, this routine can help them avoid overheating.
+Stick to early mornings and evenings walk: during the summer month, and due to their short-nose and breathing difficulties, this routine can help them avoid overheating.
 Make sure you don’t take your French Bulldog out in the midday summer heat.
-Instead, you can enjoy early morning and 7 pm stroll with your dog.
+Instead, you can enjoy an early morning and 7 pm stroll with your dog.

 Use treats while walking your dog:

 You should use a good quality treat to entice and keep your Frenchie nearby while using the Heel command.
-You can give your dog the treat whenever he wants to astray.
+You can give your dog the treat whenever he wants to go astray.

 Do not use a retractable lead: